preenshu/drive-through/README.md

 This application is built to help us out for the following tasks:
 1. cooking : daily cooking menu, any outside plans, food-diary, nutrition ratio and pantry logs.
-2. shopping : wishlist and returns.
+2. shopping : wish-list and returns.
-3. reading : current and wishlist.
+3. reading : current and wish-list.
 4. blogs : draft and final versioning.
 5. weekends : activities.
 6. writing : ideas and stories.